BermuXP/CloverRPG/README.md

 - `cloverrpg.commands.crpg`: Access to the crpg command.
 - `cloverrpg.commands.party.*`: Access to all the party commands.

+# Localization Support
+This plugin supports localization, allowing messages to be translated based on each player's game language.

+Translation files are located in the `plugins/CloverRPG/messages` directory on the server.
+You can add new translation files for different locales.
+The list of available Minecraft locales can be found on the [Minecraft Fandom Wiki](https://minecraft.fandom.com/wiki/Language).

+If a translation file for a player's locale is not available, the plugin will default to English.

 ## Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request.